Top 10 Favorite Quotes from January 2017

 Kailey's top 10 favorite quotes from the January 2017 issue of Barrel Horse News.

 On a daily basis I am inspired, motivated, educated and entertained by this magazine.
 It’s a true honor to work for such an admirable publication and be given the opportunity to speak on a daily basis with those in our sport who are out there doing, winning, learning, training and inspiring others.
-As a result, each time our publication hits my desk – fresh from the printer – I am struck with a feeling of humbled accomplishment.
-And, with each new issue I can’t wait to revisit the people, horses and stories filling the glossy pages.
+As a result, each time our publication hits my desk — fresh from the printer — I am struck with a feeling of humbled accomplishment.
+And, with each new issue, I can’t wait to revisit the people, horses and stories filling the glossy pages.

 Some of you may remember my obsession with quotes.
 They fill my life.
 In the conversations I have with you all out there on the road, to the words I type and even on pictures hanging in my office.
-In a culmination of my love for quotes and my joy of sharing those stories with all of you I’ve gathered 10 of my favorite quotes from the January issue of Barrel Horse News.
+In a culmination of my love for quotes and my joy of sharing those stories with all of you, I’ve gathered 10 of my favorite quotes from the January issue of Barrel Horse News.

-Some of these quotes are motivational and inspiring, and others simply caught my attention, either way I hope you enjoy these as much I’ve enjoyed selecting them.
+Some of these quotes are motivational and inspiring, and others simply caught my attention.
+Either way, I hope you enjoy these as much I’ve enjoyed selecting them.

 1. “Whatever your goal, have the passion to do it whether or not that horse fits the perfect mold of how people say a barrel horse should work.” – Charmayne James